drewhsu86/Boxed-All-Bulk-Cart/README.md

 * Hand-rolled JSON web token authentication system in Express backend
 * React components that route to different pages (products, productDetails, login) that have different API calls
 * Styling based on UX mockups and Boxed.com aesthetics

+#### App post-MVP

+Our post-MVP development involved including a number of quality of life and UX features.
+Almost all the UX features were post-MVP, being added after the main functionality (but before styling) of the app was done.
+* Main UX Features: 3 informative popups
+  * Home popup
+  * Add to cart popup
+  * Bulk and Express shopping carts
+* Frontend:
+  * Search box in navigation bar functional
+  * Extensive filtering and sorting on products page
+* Backend:
+  * API endpoint for search box that uses regular expressions to match terms with Schema fields
+  * API endpoint for returning only products that fall under certain categories or subcategories
+  * Additional environment variable for restricting account creation (acting as an invite code)

 #### UX Features
 The UX team provided a set of mockups, both detailing the components and styling for the Boxed.com site, as well as the new features they wanted to introduce.